 Question 3.
 Participant in Persecution.
 You will be ineligible for asylum if you were involved in activity that is considered “persecution.”
 If you need to answer “yes” here, you will have to provide very good reasons why you participated in these activities.
 For example, “In my village, all men over age 16 were forced to join guerilla or paramilitary forces or else their family members would be killed.”
 Provide evidence to back up your explanation (for example, articles and reports from human rights watchdog groups).

 Question 4.
 Return to Home Country.
 If you left your home country and then later returned, you will need to check “yes” here and give the details of these trips, including dates, reasons for travel, and length of time you remained there.
 If you had the opportunity to apply for asylum in another country at an earlier date and you did not do so, USCIS might determine that you did not truly fear persecution.
 Explain any changed circumstances since the date you returned to your home country or extenuating circumstances about why you needed to return (for example, “I returned because my father was seriously ill and I needed to make sure that he was receiving adequate medical care”).
+If your reasons are not convincing, USCIS may decide, based on your actions, that you don't truly fear returning to your home country.

 Question 5.
 One-Year Filing Requirement.
 You must file your application for asylum within one year of arriving in the U.S. or one year after the expiration of your legal status (if applying defensively) unless you can prove “extraordinary circumstances” that led to the delay in filing.
 If you must file after the one-year deadline, seek the assistance of an experienced attorney, as you will need to provide additional evidence with your application.
 Some examples of “extraordinary circumstances” include illness and changed circumstances in your home country (for example, you now fear persecution because of a change in ruling party).